First published 21st February, 2023. Updated 4th October, 2024.

 They do this in order to get the validation they so desperately need.
 The kind that shows them best your relationship isn’t in danger and that you do, in fact, love them.

-As you’ve gathered from getting this far – it’s hard to get out of the dynamic of a sexually demanding husband, wife, or partner – without talking about it.
-This is why it’s important to have a conversation with your partner.
+As you’ve gathered from getting this far – you can’t figure out how to handle a sexually demanding husband, wife or partner without talking about it.
+Even if that idea is tempting, for sure!

 Practising communicating with your partner in this way empowers both of you to be responsible for your role in the pursuer-distancer dynamic.
 And ultimately it is the way out of this kind of incessant pattern.